SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 He saw the t-shrt shown here, sold by
 [_Echos of Antiquity_](https://echosofantiquity.com/products/carthago-delenda-est-mortons-salt-parody-logo-t-shirt?variant=51562587488523).
 (No, they are not sponsoring this blog in anyway.
-They just happen to be brilliant, and I happen to admire brilliance of this sort.)
+They just happen to be brilliant, and I just happen to admire brilliance of this sort.)
 Now, they've chosen a slight syntactic variant which is not my favorite ("delenda" _vs_ "delendam"), but it's in the zone.

 And this metaphor is just about _perfect_, in eleventeen separate dimensions.
 Please